Transfer Your Life: The only 1 blog post you need for weight loss

 At the time, I thought it was cute.

 But now?
-I realise it was a prophecy.
+I realize it was a prophecy.

 Because when you finally stop waiting for someone to come save you…